Ray working angus bulls at Friday's Leadore Angus Ranch bull sale. |

 And, they also serve as a good reminder that bulls are not pets no matter how slow and docile they may appear.
 Ray's had a run-in or two over the years, and since we used to run straight Herefords, those run-ins usually involved horns.
 BIG horns.

-Today we got one of those wet spring snowstorms that I mentioned
+Today we got one of those wet spring snowstorms that I mentioned in my last blog.
+(And Ray won another roping!) |

 The first year we were married and living at Sage Creek I went to help him retrieve a bull we had let drop back because...well I guess because he'd decided he'd gone far enough and would charge anybody that came within 20 feet of him.
 Ray figured if we let him alone until evening or the next morning, he'd be cooled down, and still be within a mile of the weaning pens where he could simply be loaded instead of trailed.